 Kyiv Animal Rescue Group (KARG)

 Before the war, KARG operated purely as an animal rescue service in and around the region of Kyiv.
-With our help, the team now supports about 32 small shelters, feeds and treats abandoned animals and provides pet food for impoverished residents.
-KARG helps feed approximately 2,000 cats and 600 dogs.
-We have also assisted KARG by purchasing a new rescue van for their feeding and rescue missions.
+The team now supports about 32 small shelters, feeds and treats abandoned animals and provides pet food for impoverished residents, feeding some 2,000 cats and 600 dogs.
+We also assisted KARG by purchasing a new rescue van for its feeding and rescue missions.